Wget with WARC output

 From the discussion about Working with ARCHIVE.ORG, we learn that it is important to save not just files but also HTTP headers.
 With Wget, that's difficult.
 With a few tricks you can keep the response headers, but there is no option to save the request headers.
 You also lose the response headers that don't produce an HTML page: Wget doesn't save redirects and 404 responses.

-The development version of Wget can write its results to a WARC (Web ARChive file format) file, just like Heritrix and other archiving tools.
-With the WARC format, it's possible to save both the request and the response headers.
+Since version 1.14 Wget supports writing to a WARC file (Web ARChive file format) file, just like Heritrix and other archiving tools.
+With the WARC format, both the request and the response headers get saved.
 It also provides a clean way to store redirects and 404 responses.

 There is an additional advantage: if Wget writes these headers to a WARC file, it is no longer necessary to use the

 --save-headers to save them at the top of each downloaded file.
-There is need to remove these headers afterwards to produce a clean copy: the mirror produced by Wget are useable without post-processing.
+There is no need to remove these headers afterwards to produce a clean copy: the mirror produced by Wget is usable without post-processing.

 To download a file and save the request and response data to a WARC file, run this: